dataaxiom/ghcr-cleanup-action/README.md

 ### Validate Option

-Set the `validate` option to true to enable a full scan of the image repository at the end of the execution to check that all multi architecture images have no missing platform images.
+Set the `validate` option to true to enable a full scan of the image repository at the end of the execution to check that all multi-architecture images have no missing platform images.
 Warnings will be outputted if there are missing packages.